 The ‘rolled crescent’ type horns in this photo carry the vibration of the Bow or Arch of the Mother, through which flies the arrow of Inception/immaculate conception.
 Also, they form a double horseshoe, and the horseshoe represents Centaurus, and the deepening of Mother’s Bow before the arrow of Life is loosed.
 The horned king took the form of a deer in the Celtic pantheon, represented by Cernunnos, seen below on a panel of the Gundestrup Cauldron, gripping a horned serpent in one hand and a torc (horseshoe-shaped necklet) in the other, in the recurring symbolism of the crescent, below the head of a reindeer.

 Like the Irminsul pillar of the Germanic god Tyr (Thor, a Procyon soul aspect of Archangel Michael) – with its double fronded ‘branches’ reminiscent of depictions of Asherah as a two-fronded palm tree – the antlers of Cernunnos connected heaven and earth.
-Feel also into the deer as an animal connected to (and representing) the energy of the Angelic races, and on a subtle level, antlers as a conduit of divine light, earthed through the animal form.
+Feel also into the deer as an animal connected to (and representing) the energy of the Angelic soul streams, and on a subtle level, antlers as a conduit of divine light, earthed through the animal form.

 The tines of the antlers, like a tree’s crowning branches, conducted light from the heavens through the head and body of the king(s) of the forest into the Earth and sparked it with life, the green teeming growth of the plant world, Gaia’s ‘fingers’.
 Thus he became known also as the Green Man, the essence of sacred masculine fertility, seeding of Light.
 Father-Mother merged energies of Source, conducting Light-in-Life, spirit-in-matter.
 Pure united form of essence and body, the Ascended state of light-embodiment.
 The deer was seen & felt by many ancient cultures as a creature that crossed dimensions, and nowhere is this clearer than in myths of the White Stag or White Hart.

 Cultures all around the world have associated white animals with the spirit world, prophecies of renewal of life, ‘good luck’, benevolent magic, enlightenment, the return of light to Earth.
 But the White Stag, more than any, is the animal extension of the Tree of Life and the forest king, the Green Man, Gaia’s husband and champion.
 The old myths of many civilizations are alive and well in the collective unconscious, where the rebirth of Love is known, albeit subconsciously, and can be seen expressed through the Arts now.
 Let’s take a look at how the symbolism of the White Stag appears in three fantasy books/recent movies; The Hobbit, the Harry Potter series, and Snow White & the Huntsman.
 Broadly speaking, the fantasy genre takes unresolved shadows from the collective past/present and projects them into an alternate world, stripped of mundane ‘real world’ situations or contraints, in order to expose and resolve them.
 (Science fiction, on the other hand, projects current hopes, wishes and fears into imagined/predicted futures, but we’ll leave that for another post, in terms of star family’s return).
-Both fantasy and science fiction can have strong precognitive energies, and some are indirectly or directly channelled (such as the original Star Trek series).
+Both fantasy and science fiction can have strong precognitive energies, and some are indirectlyunconsciously or directly channelled or guided (such as the original Star Trek series).

 The White Stag appears most overtly as a higher dimensional embodiment of Life in Snow White & the Huntsman.
 Snow White escapes from her evil stepmother into the Dark Forest, which like the rest of the blighted land, is diseased and deadly.
 She first encounters a savage troll.